GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

 The following table defines each of the basic classifications in the WOFL.
 Each pixel is encoded as a bit flag which represents a decimal.
 Learn more about bit flags in the [DEA Notebook: Introduction to DEA Water Observations](/notebooks/DEA_products/DEA_Water_Observations/).

+A pixel can be classified by multiple of these classifications at once.
+This is encoded into the WOFL by adding the decimal values of multiple classifications together.
+For example, a pixel with the decimal value 160 is both Water and Cloud shadow (because 128 + 32 = 160).

+More than two classifications can be combined.
+For example, pixel with the decimal value 56 is classified as High slope and Cloud shadow and Terrain shadow (because 16 + 32 + 8 = 56).

+Decimal values in the WOFL can range from 0 to 255.

+The following table shows the decimal values for the combinations of two classifications.
+Some values are greyed out because they cannot occur.
+For instance, a classification cannot be combined with itself.
+This table doesn't show combinations of more than two classifications.

+Full details of the original algorithms and features of DEA Water Observations can be found in the paper: [Water observations from space by Mueller et al. (2016)](https://doi.org/10.1016/j.rse.2015.11.003).

 <figure>
     <figcaption>An example of Water Observations coloured classifications.</figcaption>
 </figure>